Eventbus overview

 Add code to emit the event, for example in your app's

 update()method.
-Depending on whether the event handler is a synchronous or asynchronous method callemit()oremit_async():def update(self, delta): # If something happens eventbus.emit(SpecialEvent())async def update(self, delta): # If something happens await eventbus.emit_async(SpecialEvent()) -
+Depending on whether you are emitting in a synchronous or asynchronous method, callemit()oremit_async():def update(self, delta): # If something happens eventbus.emit(SpecialEvent())async def update(self, delta): # If something happens await eventbus.emit_async(SpecialEvent()) -

 Remove the event handler when the app is minimised or closed.